-DISC is a powerful and profoundly simple tool to understand people.
+DISC is a powerful and profoundly simple tool to understanding people.
 Human behavior can be a mystery.
-At home or in the workplace, behavior and personality are often misunderstood and often become areas of stress affecting your work productivity, and happiness.
-The good news is help.
-A simple 7-minute DISC DISC test can unlock the key to better relationships, conflict resolution, motivation, and self-growth.
+At home or in the workplace, behavior and personality are often misunderstood and become areas of stress affecting your work productivity and happiness.
+The good news is a simple 7-minute DISC test can unlock the key to better relationships, conflict resolution, motivation, and self-growth.

-Human behavior is not cut and dry or black and white, which is why DISC theory consists of a combination of these DISC Personality Styles.
-It's possible, but rare that someone only has Dominance within their Personality Traits, but more likely that they have Dominance as the highest factor, with Steadiness as a secondary factor, and a little bit of Influence as a third.
-Taking into account someone's primary, secondary, tertiary and even absent personality traits allows us to see the unique blend of their DISC personality types and how this affects their every day actions, preferences in different environments, communication with others, ability to organize, reactions or avoidance to conflict, and more.
-By understanding someone's DISC personality blend, we can take proactive steps to placing that person in environments where they'll feel comfortable and empowered, approach them in a way that they'll react positively to, and better understand and predict their actions and reactions in general.
+Human behavior is not cut and dry, or black and white, which is why DISC theory consists of a combination of four DISC personality styles.
+It's possible, but rare that someone only has Dominance within their personality traits, but more likely that they have Dominance as the highest factor, with Steadiness as a secondary factor, and a little bit of Influence as a third.
+Taking into account someone's primary, secondary, tertiary and even absent personality traits allows us to see the unique blend of their DISC personality types and how this affects their everyday actions, personal preferences within different environments, communication with others, ability to organize, reactions or avoidance of conflict, and more.
+By understanding someone's DISC personality blend, we can take proactive steps to placing that person in environments where they'll feel comfortable and empowered, approach them in a way that they'll react positively, and better understand and predict their actions and reactions in general.
 Human behavior is complex, yet predictable.

-The DISC Personality Test, based on Marston's DISC theory, has been used for business and personal application for over 30 years.
-Just like creating infinite new colors by mixing together basic primary colors for painting, DISC Personality uses these four basic personality traits of human behavior and each person has a very unique blend.
-It's the "color palette of the personality".
-The DISC Theory research that Marston conducted in the 1920's continues today to give us great insight into human behavior and DISC Personality Types.
+The DISC personality test, based on Marston's DISC theory, has been used in business and personal applications for over 30 years.
+Just like creating infinite new colors by mixing together primary colors for painting, DISC personality uses these four basic personality traits of human behavior and every person has a very unique blend.
+It's the "color palette of the personality."
+The DISC Theory research that Marston conducted in the 1920's continues today to give us great insight into human behavior and DISC personality types.

 Organizations embracing DISC may benefit from improved communication, less misunderstanding, shorter meetings, less conflict, effective teams, more cooperation, more productivity, and improved financial performance.
 Key areas where DISC is particularly useful:

 A Behavioral Language— DISC focuses on behavior not emotions.
-DISC is not a clinical tool, so no doctor visits a necessary.
+DISC is not a clinical tool, so no doctor visits are necessary.

 An Understandable Language— DISC uses four main dimensions and their intensities, so it is a simple language to understand and remember.

 A Neutral Language— DISC does not have right or wrong, good or bad styles.
-All styles have strength and limits and all styles are uniquely positive.
+All styles have strengths and limitations, and all styles are uniquely positive.

-A Practical Language— DISC can be applied to life, it has a practical and useful applications in social, business, family relationships and is a wonderful tool for self-development.
+A Practical Language— DISC can be applied to life.
+It has practical and useful applications in social, business, and family relationships, and is a wonderful tool for self-development.